aoterodelaroza/critic2/README.md

 guaranteed to work with the development version.
-If you can not use gfortran 6 or newer or ifort 16.x or newer, download the stable version.** I do not think this is because of errors in the critic2 code (though if you that it is, please let me know).
+If you can not use gfortran 6 or newer or ifort 16.x or newer, download the stable version.** I do not think this is because of errors in the critic2 code (though if you find that it is, please let me know).

 If a recent compiler is not available, an alternative is to compile the program elsewhere with the static linking option: